www.corpun.com

 This Tanzanian school is known to use corporal punishment, but did not appear to mention it on line when last checked, or was not on line at all:

-Kiwanja Secondary School, Mbeya Region -- see these Oct 2019 news reports and also this video clip showing 14 senior boys receiving public caning.
+Kiwanja Secondary School, Mbeya Region -- see these Oct 2019 news reports and also this video clip showing 14 senior boys receiving a public caning.

 TURKS AND CAICOS ISLANDS